Great Lakes - PGDM & PGPM Admissions 2026

 XAT demands the ability to grasp abstract ideas quickly.
 Read philosophy-focused essays and practice summarising them.
 And variety matters a lot.
 Every time XAT brings something new, Verbal.
 Reading a poem is also a big help, as 2 questions from poem-based RC we always expect.

-Having a mind to solve the RC questions is very important in this section; otherwise, reading will become a heavy task.
-Then, break the passage, because understanding the pillars of structure is very important.
+First interest is very important in this section; otherwise, reading will become a heavy task.
+Then, breaking the passage, it understands that the pillars of its structure are very important.
 General vocabulary and jargon are an important part of this area.
 So, staying updated on the same is also important.
 But don’t get intimidated by vocabulary—focus on the central message.
 Practice with resources like the Stanford Encyclopedia of Philosophy.

 Within a set time frame, it is also important to solve questions accurately.